Xantra/WoWAutoBackupUI/README.md

 ![Image](https://i.imgur.com/I2ZyMWn.png)

-Step 5
+Step 6
 ---
 Go to the **Actions** tab click on **New**.
 Choose **Start a program** in the **Action** dropdown and type **powershell** in the **Program/script** textbox.
 In **Add Arguments**:
-* -File, type the path where you downloaded the script (Put it somewhere you will not delete it by accident).
+* -File, type the path where you downloaded the script.
 * -PathLetter, type the Drive Letter where your WoW folder lives, I have it on a seperate SSD which has the letter E assigned to it.

 ![Image](https://i.imgur.com/yiYamUi.png)